wp-plugins/onlywire-bookmark-share-button/readme.txt

 4. Under your Wordpress settings bar, you will see OnlyWire Options which allows you to change the look and feel of your Button that appears under articles.

 == Changelog ==

+= 1.5 =
+* Fixed issue with submitting double posts
+* Fixed bug when no tags were associated with a post

 = 1.4 =
 * The button customization page in your wordpress admin was not being shown properly.
 Sorry, we just fixed this.
 Please update your plugin.